pes18fan/libman/README.md

 # Capabilities

 - Add books to the list with an accession number, title, author and price information.
 This info is stored in a .dat file
-- Display the book list on the console
+- Display the book list on the console, pulling it from the .dat file
 - Find a particular book(s) based on the author or the title based on the accession number
 - List the book count in the list
 - Display the book list arranged in ascending order based on the accession number

+Supports upto 50 instances of book info storage; increase it by changing the array size for the library structure, i.e. change the `50` in every line that has the code `libr lib[50];` to whatever number you wish.

 # Special thanks